ddamato/vari-bio/README.md

 Font styles are inherited from the components' ancestors.
 Changing the font attributes is as simple as changing them on the containing element or higher up.

 You may update the following properties to adjust the look of the redactions.
+It is helpful to use `debug` mode to adjust the size of the redactions through these properties.

 | Property | Description |
 | -------- | ----------- |